professorbyte-codequest/tic_tac_toe/README.md

 ### Version 1: Initial 2-Player Game
 - Built a text-based Tic-Tac-Toe game for two players.
 - Displayed the board in ASCII art after each turn.

+### Version 2: Added Tests
+- Introduced unit tests for critical game logic like checking winners.
+- Refactored the code to use the `FromStr` trait for parsing game states.

 ## Getting Started
 To run the game: